Ordina-JTech/knative-red-button-workshop/exercises/0-setup.md

 - git-bash (only for Windows users) https://gitforwindows.org/
 - Java Runtime Environment JRE https://java.com/en/download/manual.jsp or https://www.oracle.com/technetwork/java/javase/downloads/index.html

+## Connect the red button
+First connect the red button with the usb-cable.
+After that make the button listen to button pushes by running the `button.sh`.
+This script should keep running during the whole workshop.

 ## Add CLI's to your path
 During the workshop we rely heavily on the CLI's kubectl (for Kubernetes) and kn (for KNative).